 South Africa is infamous for its poor leadership related to HIV/ AIDS response, and importantly AIDS denialism by President Mbeki and other political leaders had a significant impact on public health policy from 1999 to 2008.
 Shortly after being elected, Mbeki criticized the scientific consensus that HIV does cause AIDS.
 Shortly after that, he organized a Presidential Advisory Panel on HIV/AIDS and included scientists who denied that HIV causes AIDS.
 During the next eight years, Mbeki continued to express sympathy for denialism while instituting policies that denied antiretroviral drugs to AIDS patients describing them as “poisons”.
 Mbeki’s appointed health minister acquired the nickname “Dr. Beetroot” because she promoted the use of unproven herbal remedies such as ubhejane, garlic, beetroot, and lemon juice to treat AIDS.
 In 2002 Nelson Mandela said in an interview that, “This [AIDS] is a war.
 It has killed more people than has been the case in all previous wars and in all previous natural disasters.
 We must not continue to be debating, to be arguing, when people are dying.”
 These policies have been blamed for the preventable deaths of between 343,000 and 365,000 people from AIDS.
 And possibly most frustrating of all, as Karl Kruszelnicki noted, South Africa, unlike many of its fellow sub-Saharan African countries, “…has both the medical personnel and wealth to meet the HIV/AIDS challenge head-on.”

 Does this all sound familiar?
 The parallels with climate are obvious.
-Denialism, destain of science, incompetent or willfully obstructionist governments.
+Denialism, destain of science, incompetent or wilfully obstructionist governments.
 Deaths on an unprecedented scale.
 And all this in nations that were among the few to possess the resources required to take meaningful action and make meaningful change.
 It is of little comfort to today’s victims or the climate movement that history will see its villains, but maybe it could be motivating to today’s villains that that history assuredly will make their names synonymous with suffering that has the potential to, by orders of magnitude, exceed anything that humans have suffered before.

 So stand up, leaders, there is great opportunity in great stakes.
-You could be the next savior of humankind, peerless for two millennia.
+You could be the next saviour of humankind, peerless for two millennia.
 Or history’s final villain, the end of our remarkably short Anthropocene age, proof our big brains that didn’t get big enough, fast enough, proved to be a colossal evolutionary mistake.
 There is only one way to be remembered.